 Further, digital communication headsets are configurable and reprogrammable.
 This means levels and processing algorithms can be adapted to specific industrial work environments and customer needs.
 For example, Sensear has been asked to modify the firmware in its Intrinsically Safe headset for a number of Oil and Gas customers to meet specific noise thresholds within their environments.

 The Future of Industrial Communication is heading 100% Digital

-As the industrial communication industry becomes 100% digital it will be even more important to keep audio signal between device and headset in the digital domain.
+As the industrial communication industry becomes 100% digital it will be even more important to keep audio signals between device and headset in the digital domain.

 Every conversion from digital to analog and vice versa causes signal degradation and loss of signal fidelity.
-Modern digital systems keep the signal digital for as long as possible to optimize signal to noise ratio and audio quality.
+Modern digital systems keep the signal digital for as long as possible to optimize the signal-to-noise ratio and audio quality.